 Did you also envision a happy baby who knew how to feed right out of the womb, or was that just me?

 I thought giving birth would trigger some magical milk switch in my body.
 I’d set baby to the boob for an endless supply.
-Instead, I got stitched up after a c-section as my newborn was whisked away to get washed, weighed and warmed.
-Because such is life sometimes.
+Instead, I got stitched up after a c-section as my newborn was whisked away to get washed, weighed, and warmed.

 My milk didn’t come in that day or the next.
 It started coming in on the third day, as my doctors pressured me to supplement with formula because “baby needed to eat.”